Nonmonotonic percolation threshold in correlated networks and hypergraphs: Percolation in Correlated Dyadic Networks

 \section{Percolation in Correlated Dyadic Networks}

 In this section, we present our results on node percolation in correlated networks with dyadic interactions.

 As mentioned in the Introduction, several studies have explored random node percolation in networks with assortative and disassortative mixing.
 In order to study the effect of degree correlations, a common approach is to keep the degree distribution $P(k)$ fixed while varying the joint degree distribution $P_1(\widetilde{k},\widetilde{k'})$, so that any observed effects can be attributed to degree correlations only.
+This same strategy of isolating correlations from degree effects has also been used in clustered configuration model networks, where the inter-subgraph mixing is varied while the joint degree distribution and the clustering coefficient are held fixed~\cite{mann2025mixing}.

 Here, we will show that for some networks with the same degree distribution $P(k)$, increasing disassortativity can actually make the network more robust.
 We will illustrate this behavior using trimodal networks, which we describe below, and then we will study the case of correlated networks whose degree distribution follows a truncated Poisson and power-law function.